finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     }
 }
 ```
 Optionally, You may provide a custom timeout for hostnames.
-This will raise an Issue for any network call to the specified hosts, that takes more than the specified time for completion.
+This will raise an Issue for any network call to the
+ied hosts, that takes more than the specified time for completion.
-Do note that specifing timeout will not interfere in any way with your network calls.
+Do note that specifying timeout will not interfere in any way with your network calls.

 ### Activity/Fragment monitoring